fau-masters-collected-works-cgarbin/dropout-vs-batch-normalization/README.md

 [report](./report/CAP6619_term_project_cgarbin.pdf) has some analysis of those results.
 More analysis could be done on those results.

+## Publication in

+This report was later published in [Springer's Multimedia Tools and Applications](https://link.springer.com/article/10.1007/s11042-019-08453-9).

 # Results from experiments

 Raw data generated from the experiments executed for the report are available